The filmmaker officially obtained the rights from Jack Chick to make it and sticks very closely to the source material.

 - "Blind Idiot" Translation: Marcie's translation from Arabic of the Necronomicon is comprehensible, but nowhere near as poetic sounding as how it is usually phrased.
 To be expected, since she's translating it word-by-word.

-- Book Burning: As in the comic, all of Debbie's roleplaying paraphernalia is burned in the finale, along with some random fantasy books.
-Played as the ultimate triumph of good.
+- Book Burning: As in the comic, all of Debbie's roleplaying paraphernalia is burned in the finale, along with some random fantasy books, and is played as the ultimate triumph of good.
 Word of God is that Paizo Publishing donated most of the material.

 - The Cameo: The cast of The Gamers are apparently Satanists who control the world.